Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Taganana to El Bailadero Hike: How to prepare

-Overall, the hike took me around two hours and a half.
+Overall, the hike took me around 2.5 hours.
 However, I did stop quite a few times to take pictures or just enjoy the view.
-If you walk without stopping, the hike should take roughly one hour and a half.
+If you walk without stopping, the hike should take roughly 1.5 hours.
 Anyway, I would recommend setting aside three hours just to be on the safe side and have enough time to take a break if you want to.

 Taganana – View of Roque de las Animas & Roque de En Medio

-If you’re short on time and you enjoy guided group tours, you can join this Half Day Tour Discovering Anaga Tenerife or this Anaga Rural Park guided tour to save time and also learn more about Taganana and the surroundings.
+If you’re short on time and enjoy guided group tours, you can join one to save time and learn more about Taganana and its surroundings.
+Here are a couple of options:

 The weather in Taganana

-I did this hike at the beginning of February and the weather was great, sunny but not too hot, like any other “winter” day in Tenerife.
+I did this hike at the beginning of February, and the weather was great, sunny but not too hot, like any other “winter” day in Tenerife.
 I would assume it would be much hotter during the summer months and maybe not ideal, but I wouldn’t be sure.
-Just a quick tip, don’t rely on the weather forecast as it rarely reflects the reality in the Canary Islands.
-The weather can change quite a lot during the day so pack accordingly.
+Just a quick tip: don’t rely on the weather forecast, as it rarely reflects reality in the Canary Islands.
+The weather can change quite a lot during the day, so pack accordingly.

 Macizo de Anaga